 It isn’t enough to point out the obvious when it comes to tech and the need to upskill, as we did above.
 Sometimes, you’re going to have to prove to the C-Level that training is worth the initial cost, and you’ll need data and results to do that.
 Here’s how you evaluate tech training both before and after:

-Ask yourself, will this developer training course result in improved employee knowledge and skills so my team can perform tasks better?
+Ask yourself, will this developer training result in improved employee knowledge and skills so my team can perform tasks better?

-Look for testimonials from previous students on the training course to see if they enjoyed it and what impact it had for their organisation - if previous students saw positive impacts, tell your stakeholders about it.
+Look for testimonials from previous students on the training to see if they enjoyed it and what impact it had for their organisation - if previous students saw positive impacts, tell your stakeholders about it.

 Assess your team’s current capabilities and compare their output to either your most advanced employee’s skills or the output of your competitors - do your team’s abilities compare?
-If not, choose a course that fills the gap and show the stakeholders where your organisation could be - i.e. in your competitor’s shoes - if you did.
+If not, choose a training that fills the gap and show the stakeholders where your organisation could be - i.e. in your competitor’s shoes - if you did.

-Before the course, take an employee satisfaction survey and look at your staff retention.
+Before the training, take an employee satisfaction survey and look at your staff retention.
 Afterwards, conduct another survey and take another look at staff retention.
 If both are positive, morale and therefore productivity will have increased.